 September to mid October is elk mating season in Yellowstone and bugling is part of the elk rut.
 The males really put on a show.
 Their bugling is quite dramatic to both see and hear, and it’s reason enough to visit Yellowstone in September.

 Mammoth Hot Springs is home to a herd of elk.
 They are everywhere, and they roam around like they own the place.

 Tower Fall is one of Yellowstone’s most spectacular and easily viewable waterfalls.
+It is one of the things to do in Yellowstone with kids.
 The 132-foot fall is on Tower Creek just before the creek joins the Yellowstone River.
 It’s one of the sights that impressed members of the United States Congress so much that they established Yellowstone National Park in 1872.

 The Fall is named after the cluster of rock towers at the top.
 These pinnacle-like towers are created by wind and water, which erode the softer rock and soil faster than the harder volcanic rock.